-• Breakpoints are a marker that is set in code which, when reached, stops the code's execution at that location.
+Breakpoints are a marker that is set in code which, when reached, stops the code's execution at that location.
 This lets you run one step further in the program with stepping commands.
+TIP

-Pausing a program will not interrupt the current VM cycle.
-The current cycle will finish and execution will be paused before the beginning of the next VM cycle.
+Pausing a program does not interrupt the current VM cycle.

+The current cycle finishes and execution is paused before the beginning of the next VM cycle.

-- Breakpoints are shown as a red circle (dark or light) in the left margin. - Breakpoints may be active () or inactive (). - Breakpoints are active only when the IDE is connected to a target running an application that is compiled from the exact code displayed in the editor. - Breakpoints are inactive if: - the IDE is not connected to a target - the IDE is connected but not running - the IDE is connected to a different version of the code - the IDE is connected to the code but a modification has been made in Edit mode. - Breakpoints will always be applied to the target, based on their position in the editor.
-If a breakpoint is moved in the editor, then you reconnect to a target, the breakpoint in the target will be moved to the new position. - A Breakpoint that has been "hit" has a yellow triangle (and) to indicate it has been reached in the code.
+- Breakpoints are shown as a red circle (dark or light) in the left margin. - Breakpoints are active only when the IDE is connected to a target running an application that is compiled from the exact code displayed in the editor. - Breakpoints are inactive if the IDE is: - not connected to a target. - connected but not running. - connected to a different version of the code. - connected to the code but a modification has been made in Edit mode. - Breakpoints will always be applied to the target, based on their position in the editor.
+If a breakpoint is moved in the editor, then you reconnect to a target, the breakpoint in the target will be moved to the new position. - A Breakpoint that has been "hit" has a yellow triangle ( $\triangleright$ and $\triangleright$ ) to indicate it has been reached in the code. - Breakpoints are saved when saving the KAS application and are reloaded when loading a KAS application.

-- Breakpoints are saved when saving the KAS application and are reloaded when loading a KAS application. - See Setting, Removing, Enabling, and Disabling Breakpoints for information on working with breakpoints. - See Breakpoints tab for information on the Breakpoints tab in the Information and Logs widget. - Projects support a maximum of 16 breakpoints.
+- See "Setting, Removing, Enabling, and Disabling Breakpoints" (→ p.
+238) for information on working with breakpoints. - See "Breakpoints tab" (→ p.
+109) for information on the Breakpoints tab in the Information and Logs widget. - Projects support a maximum of 16 breakpoints.
 This includes both enabled and disabled breakpoints.